-This concept of a national majority is also useful for defining the diaspora nation.16 Let us suppose, first, that a given population sharing the same language, culture and history is scattered on many distinct discontinuous territories.
+This concept of a national majority is also useful for defining the diaspora nation.16 Let us suppose, first, that a given population sharing the same language, culture, and history is scattered on many distinct discontinuous territories.
 Let us suppose also that there is no concentration of such individuals which constitutes an absolute majority.
 Let us suppose, finally, that all the samples of such individuals form minorities on their respective territories.
 If so, we would then be dealing with a diaspora nation, not with a sociopolitical nation.
 A diaspora nation is a nation that lacks a national majority.

 The concept of a diaspora nation is thus derivable from the one that I am trying to define.
-But if we are speaking about sociopolitical nations as such and not just about diaspora nations, then the sample is a majority on the territory and it is also the largest concentration in the world of a group of people having the same features.
+But if we are speaking about sociopolitical nations as such and not just about diaspora nations, then the sample is a majority on the territory and it is also the majority of a group of people having the same features.

-6.- Four Key Notions
+6. Four Key Notions

 The above definition could be expressed in a few words.
 A sociopolitical nation is a political community composed of a national majority, and very often of national minorities and ethnic communities.
 All share a certain national consciousness on the same territory.
+There are at least four key notions involved here: political community, national majority, national consciousness, and territory.